rust-lang/reference/src/behavior-considered-undefined.md

 * Dereferencing (using the `*` operator on) a dangling or unaligned raw pointer.
 * Breaking the [pointer aliasing rules]. `&mut T` and `&T` follow LLVM’s scoped [noalias] model, except if the `&T` contains an [`UnsafeCell<U>`].
-* Mutating non-mutable data (that is, data reached through a shared reference or data owned by an immutable binding), unless that data is contained within an [`UnsafeCell<U>`].
+* Mutating immutable data.
+All data inside a `const` is immutable.
+Moreover, all data reached through a shared reference or data owned by an immutable binding is immutable, unless that data is contained within an [`UnsafeCell<U>`].
 * Invoking undefined behavior via compiler intrinsics.
 * Executing code compiled with platform features that the current platform does not support (see [`target_feature`]).